 In Asia, you will notice that the meat isn’t trimmed as it is in many western countries.
 The total was around $4 USD and enough for dinner.

 Wander around and check out local life.
 I found this market seemed to have a lot of locals and fewer people who appeared to be tourists.
 It’s interesting to watch locals interact and to see how things are done.

 The Rambuttri West Night Market is located at 77 Chakrabongse Rd, Chana Songkhram, Phra Nakhon, Bangkok 10200, Thailand.

-After you eat at one of the night markets, if you’re still up for checking out more of Bangkok’s nightlife, check out this post for some great Bangkok nightlife ideas.
+After you eat at one of the night markets, if you’re still up to checking out more of Bangkok’s nightlife, check out this post for some great Bangkok nightlife ideas.

 Day 2 Itinerary in Bangkok: The Calmer Side of Bangkok

-After a full day of being elbow-to-elbow with the throngs of tourists in the Royal Temple complex and other famous Bangkok sites, I was feeling a need for some nature time.
+After a full day of being elbow-to-elbow with the throngs of tourists in the Royal Temple complex and other famous Bangkok sites, I felt a need for some nature time.
 So, I decided to head to Lumpini Park.
-This park is is the “Central Park” of Bangkok and it’s massive.

-The park has a large lake where you can rent boats, lots of paths for running, jogging, and biking (though biking is officially only allowed from 10 a.m. to 3 p.m.)
-Smoking is actually not allowed in the park and nor are dogs.
+The park has a large lake where you can rent boats and lots of paths for running, jogging, and biking (though biking is officially only allowed from 10 a.m. to 3 p.m.)
+Smoking is not allowed in the park, and neither are dogs.

-There are lots of trees and flowers and it’s a beautiful place to just wander and lose yourself for a few hours or to rest on the grass by the water.
-Lumphini Park is a great place to recharge your batteries if you find yourself a bit overwhelmed by Bangkok.
+There are lots of trees and flowers, and it’s a beautiful place to wander and lose yourself for a few hours or to rest on the grass by the water.
+Lumphini Park is a great place to recharge your batteries if you are a bit overwhelmed by Bangkok.